othyn/laravel-migrate-to-sql/README.md

   migrate:to-sql [options]

 Options:
       --type[=TYPE]                  Which type of migration to generate the SQL for; up or down [default: "up"] --exportPath[=PATH]            The output path for the generated SQL file, defaults to base_path() of the application --ugly                         Queries should not be prettified as part of the output process --tty                          Output should be sent to TTY instead of written to disk, use `--no-ansi` to disable output formatting
+      --connection=[=CONNECTION]     The database connection in which to generate migrations against.
+The default will generate all migrations, or connect it to an active database connection to only generate for migrations that have not already been run

     ... laravel default options ...
 ```